 Supervised learning algorithms

-Common supervised machine learning algorithms are:
+Common supervised machine learning algorithms include the following:

-- Artificial neural networks (ANN).
+- artificial neural networks (ANNs)

-- Linear discriminant analysis.
+- linear discriminant analysis

-- Bayesian logic.
+- Bayesian logic

 When choosing a supervised learning algorithm, there are a few things that should be considered.
-The first is the bias and variance that exists within the algorithm as there is a fine line between being flexible enough and too flexible.
+The first is the bias and variance that exist within the algorithm, as there is a fine line between being flexible enough and too flexible.
 Another is the complexity of the model or function that the system is trying to learn.
 Additionally, the heterogeneity, accuracy, redundancy and linearity of the data should be analyzed before choosing an algorithm.

 Supervised vs. unsupervised learning

 Supervised learning models have some advantages over the unsupervised approach, but they also have limitations.
 The systems are more likely to make judgments that humans can relate to, for example, because humans have provided the basis for decisions.
 However, in the case of a retrieval-based method, supervised learning systems have trouble dealing with new information.
 If a system with categories for cars and trucks is presented with a bicycle, for example, it would have to be incorrectly lumped in one category or the other.
-If the AI system was generative, however, it may not know what the bicycle is but would be able to recognize it as belonging to a separate category.
+If the AI system was generative, however, it may not know what the bicycle is, but would be able to recognize it as belonging to a separate category.

 Uses and examples